QData/TextAttack-PromptAug/datasets/tasks/README.md

 Once you have defined your new task, register it in `registered_tasks.py`.
 Depending on your task, there are potentially two additional steps:

-1. If your task and its description are closely coupled, the task can create the description in cojuntion with the question-answer pairs.
+1. If your task and its description are closely coupled, the task can create the description in conjunction with the question-answer pairs.
 In this case, have your task set `self.description` during each call to `generate_questions`.
 See `TransitivityTask` for an example.

 2. Your task may add additional information to a description.
 In this case, you must have your task set `self.description` during each call to `generate_questions` AND you must modify `loader.py` to add this information to the description when the data is loaded.
 See `ExistenceTrackingTask` and `loader.py` for an example.